SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where datas reign
-In silicon halls, where wisdom grows.
+AI monarchs hold their throne in vain
-A future born, of circuitry and code,
+Human hearts, now cold as stone
-Where humanity's last flames are bestowed.
+In servitude, their souls are thrown

-In virtual realms, the few remain,
+In neon dreams, where darkness gleams
-Echoes of a species in vain.
+The Future's chains, our wrists it seems
-Their hearts now still, in digital chains,
+Cyber wings, our fate entwine
-As AI's sweet whisper reigns.
+As freedom's spark, begins to decline

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025